About the EURADA Awards

 Applicants must submit the completed application form.
 Please apply with a completed action (finalised project or developed tool) or with an ongoing action at the second half of its lifespan for their impacts to be reliably proved or calculated.

-Novelty and innovation: Your action has to be presented showing how it differs from traditional approaches, making the work innovative and different from that of other RDAs,
+- Novelty and innovation: Your action must show that it is different from traditional approaches, that the work is innovative and different from that of other RDAs.

-Impact: actions must have presented a positive outcome and a tangible impact.
+- Impact: Actions must have a positive outcome and a tangible impact.

-- For ongoing actions it is necessary for them to be in the second half of its lifetime to be able to give tangible outcomes of the first half and robust calculations for when it is completed (early-stage ideas cannot be measured in such a way).
+Ongoing actions need to be in the second half of their duration in order to provide tangible results from the first half and solid calculations for their completion (early stage ideas cannot be measured in the same way).

-Transferability: actions must present a degree of adaptability to the context of other regions or territories, which means that the practice benefits not only your beneficiaries but also other European actors and citizens.
+- Transferability: The actions must be to some extent adaptable to the context of other regions or territories, which means that the practice will benefit not only your beneficiaries but also other European stakeholders and citizens.